LSU Paul M. Hebert Law Center, W326, 1 East Campus Drive, Baton Rouge, LA 70803, USA

 The Law Library occupies much of the space in the New Law Building, spanning four floors.
 Our library is considered one of the best in the country; it contains a wide range of American, foreign, and international legal materials, as well as resources that are not available elsewhere.

 Student Services, Organizations, and Cultural Activities

-LSU also has a culturally vibrant campus.
-For example, the College of Music has several performances each week, often featuring special performers.
+LSU’s campus is culturally vibrant.
+For example, the College of Music hosts several performances each week, often featuring special performers.
 The College of Dramatic Arts also stages multiple productions each year, and the LSU Union Theater hosts nationally touring productions (musicians, plays, and comedians, to name a few).
 National and international speakers, hosted by various colleges, make presentations, give book readings, and have discussion sessions that are open to all students.

 LSU is home to over 1,000 international students from all over the globe, and throughout the academic year, the International Cultural Center hosts a variety of activities and festivals, allowing international students to share their culture with the LSU community.